 The type of boat you will be sailing has a great effect on your educational experience and just like there are different models of cars, there are hundreds of types of boats.
-At THE TRUE NORTH SAILING SCHOOL we use J/24 sloops for all of our Basic Sailing Courses.
+At THE TRUE NORTH SAILING SCHOOL we use J/29 Performance sloops for all of our Basic Sailing Courses.

-The J/24 is one of the fastest, most maneuverable keelboats (it won't tip over) ever designed and it is "Roomy" enough to sleep 4 adults in its cabin.
-Voted BOAT OF THE DECADE by both Sail and Yachting Magazines, J/24s are extremely responsive so when you make an adjustment at the helm or to the trim of the sails, you can instantly see and feel the changes in how the boat performs.
+The J/29 is one of the fastest, most maneuverable keelboats (it won't tip over) ever designed and it is "Roomy" enough to sleep 6 adults in its cabin.
+J/29s the largest and fastest boats used by any sailing school in the Tri - State area and they are extremely responsive so when you make an adjustment at the helm or to the trim of the sails, you can instantly see and feel the changes in how the boat performs.
 Not all boats give you this instant "Feedback" which is necessary for skill refinement especially at the “beginner level”.

-Why learn to sail in a "Mack Truck" when at TRUE NORTH SAILING SCHOOL you can learn in a "New Porsche"!
+Why learn to sail in a cramped J/24 or Colgate 26 when at TRUE NORTH SAILING SCHOOL you can learn in a much larger J/29!